Last updated: 02/20/2019

 It is unfortunate, but addiction carries a sentence beyond the fight for recovery.
 It carries a stigma that somehow addicts are lesser people.
 The popular belief that only certain kinds of people become addicts perpetuates a negative feeling about those who are recovering from addiction.
 Despite the fact that most medical and psychiatric communities now define addiction as a disease of the brain rather than a choice or character flaw, people still view addicts and recovering addicts as less than themselves.
-According to the National Institute on Drug Abuse, even race and socioeconomic status contributes to the stigma that surrounds drug addiction.
+Even race and socioeconomic status contribute to the stigma that surrounds drug addiction.

 Consequences Caused by Stigmas